folio-org/raml-module-builder/doc/upgrading.md

 36.0.\* is the Trillium version.

+All command line options must be passed as system properties using `-D` before the `-jar` argument. `MODULE_SPECIFIC_ARGS` no longer exists.
+Modules should prefer environment variables.

 In the log4j pattern (used in log4j2.properties and log4j2-json.properties) upcase id:
 * `FolioLoggingContext:requestid` -> `FolioLoggingContext:requestId`
 * `FolioLoggingContext:tenantid` -> `FolioLoggingContext:tenantId`